Pig in a Day

 - Traditional British sausages

 This course includes light refreshments and an informal lunch.

 All ingredients, equipment and recipes are provided by the school.

-'A "pig in a day" butchery course, which was incredibly well run and a pleasure to attend.
+'Incredibly well run and a pleasure to attend.
 The two instructors for a group of 8 meant that there were four of us to half a pig.
-So all hands on and very few "tought" elements.'
+So all hands on and very few "taught" elements.'